FedNazar/Pendulums/README.md

 # Pendulums
  A demonstration **(NOT a demoscene production)** for a physics lesson made with Unity.
  Also it's in Ukrainian.
 And it has some eastereggs in it and a benchmark mode!
+ Android 7.1 or higher is required.

-## Keyboard controls
+## Controls
- Press Esc to end the demo.
+ Click the "Back" button to end the demo.
- Press left mouse button to pause the demo.
+ Tap to pause the demo.

 ## Building
- Unity **2020.1.9f1** or higher is required for building the demo.
+ Unity **2020.3.20f1** or higher is required for building the demo.

-## System Requirements
- - OS: Windows 7 (32-bit or 64-bit) or higher (Android 7.1 or higher for mobile version)
- - Processor: Intel Core 2 Duo or AMD Athlon X2
- - Graphics Card: Intel HD or equivalent
- - RAM: 2 GB

- TL;DR: It runs on a potato.
-My computer is much better than that!

 ## Screenshots
 ![Scene 1](Screenshots/1.png)